bup/bup/Documentation/bup-ls.1.md

 # NAME

-bup ls - list the contents of a bup repository
+bup-ls - list the contents of a bup repository

 # SYNOPSIS